propertyhive/WP-Property-Hive/README.txt

 16. Not using a CRM?
 Property Hive comes with a free CRM to manage applicants, email matching properties to them, record viewings and more

 == Changelog ==

+= 2.0.19 - 2024-08-06 =
+* Added 'Date Created' column to main contacts list
+* Added 'Date Created' filter to main contacts list
+* Added ability to create an enquiry against multiple properties at once when creating enquiry through backend
+* Improve efficiency of searching for properties when adding enquiry
+* Added option of adding 'Gallery' to Elementor Tabbed Details widget
+* Further tweaks to slideshow, inparticular calculation of thumbnail heights
+* Added new filter 'propertyhive_enquiry_list_property_display_parts' to customise property data shown in enquiry grids
+* Corrected rent not showing in property tenancies grids
+* Corrected department getting overwritten when two Elementor search forms are used on same page with different default departments
+* Declared compatibility for WordPress 6.6.1

 = 2.0.18 - 2024-07-18 =
 * Added new 'Archive' ability to all Property Hive records.
 Once a record is archived it will no longer show in searches or lists and are then only available by filtering by 'Archived' from the main posts list